|

 After a short stay at 39th and Chestnut Streets, the studios were moved to 1321 Arch Street, and then in 1933 to a state-of-the-art-facility at 1622 Chestnut Street.
 The new facility was the first ever constructed especially for radio broadcasting, and included eight studios (including one large enough to hold the entire Philadelphia Orchestra), and a special technical research laboratory.
 After a progression of power boosts, the station finally attained its 50,000 watt clear channel status, and could often be received in most of eastern North America at night.

-The 1930s and 1940s were generally regarded as the "Golden Age of Radio", and WCAU was no exception.
+The 1930s and 1940s were generally regarded as the “Golden Age of Radio”, and WCAU was a huge participant.
 There were two in-house bands as well as an extensive news department.
 Through affiliation with the CBS network, listeners were treated to the talents of Jack Benny, Eddie Cantor, Edgar Bergen, Bing Crosby, Frank Sinatra, Kate Smith, Red Skelton, Guy Lombardo, the Dorsey Brothers, Will Rogers, Arthur Godfrey, Burns and Allen, Fred Allen, and Edward R. Murrow, to name a few.

 WCAU also featured a number of local personalities, including Bill Dyer, Taylor Grant, Norman Brokenshire, Alan Scott, Bob Menefree, and columnist Jack McKinney.
 The station's longest running show was The Horn & Hardart's Children's Hour, hosted by program director Stan Lee Broza.